 Students experience barriers when taking notes for a variety of reasons.
 There are several relatively simple means that are widely used to accommodate notetaking needs, such as the use of recording devices.
 These are very effective tools and in many cases are preferable to more traditional notetaking support.
-In cases where the available technology and resources are not effective or desired, volunteer notetakers, computer-based notetakers, or TypeWell transcription services are considered.
+In cases where the available technology and resources are not effective or desired, peer notetakers, computer-based notetakers, or TypeWell transcription services are considered.
 Please schedule an appointment with an AEC advisor to discuss possible resources.

-To learn more about using a Smartpen, visit the LiveScribe site.
+To learn more about using a smartpen, visit the Livescribe site.

 - Log in to AEC Connect to request accommodations for each of your classes.
 Select “Notetaking Services” for each class for which you’d like to receive notes.